elvisimprsntr/siriproxy-picturejokes/README.md

 To Do List
 ----------

-Let me know if you want to collaborate.

-- Add an example redirecting Siri to a YouTube video.
-The idea is to [RickRoll] (http://en.wikipedia.org/wiki/Rickrolling) someone based on particular keywords.
+If you want to collaborate, review the issues list for things to implement.
+Fork, modify, test, and submit a pull request.

 Licensing
 ---------